 Kubernetes distribution

-The Kubernetes distribution is an installation of Gradle Enterprise that is intended for use by organisations with existing Kubernetes infrastructure and administrators who are comfortable operating a Kubernetes cluster.
+The Kubernetes distribution is an installation of Gradle Enterprise that is intended for use by organizations with existing Kubernetes infrastructure and administrators who are comfortable operating a Kubernetes cluster.

 Appendix C: Unattended configuration